pinkroosterai/AIdocs/tool-calling.md

 ---

-## 4. Handling Tool Calls in Responses
+## 5. Handling Tool Calls in Responses

 ### Extracting Tool Calls
 Check if a tool call is present in the response.
-The `ToolCalls` field in the response contains a list of all tools called by the model.
-Use `ChatMessage.FromTool(result, toolCall.Id)` to add the result of each tool invocation back into the conversation.
+Use the `ToolCalls` field to extract and execute tool calls.

 ```csharp
 var response = await sdk.ChatCompletion.CreateCompletion(request);